TheNoteTaker/2023_spring_cis105/modules/module_03/simnet_notes.md

 2. The standard footnote reference marker format is **Superscript**.
 3. MLA and APA are the two most common report formats.
 APA stands for **American Psychological Association**.
-4. You need to insert a citation, but you don’t yet have all of the source information.
+4. You need to insert a citation, but you donï¿½t yet have all of the source information.
 You should mark that spot in the document with a **Placeholder**.
 5. You want to create a built-in cover page for your report, you go to the